By Audley Botswana specialist Déanna

 Vehicles can go off-road in this private reserve, allowing you to follow any wildlife you encounter and cover more area.
 You’re also able to stay out after dark — your tracker will shine a flashlight across the landscape as you look out for animals’ reflective eyes.
 I saw a South African spring hare bouncing through the grass as if on a pogo stick, and a couple of Verreaux's eagle owls feeding on the ground.
 As soon as they noticed us, one flew off while the other landed on a branch of the nearest tree.
 Every so often it would let out a piercing screech as it called for its partner.

 Where to stay in Khwai Private Reserve

 Hyena Pan is set on a seasonal waterhole that’s rarely without elephant.
-It offers nine canvas tents, each with a private deck and furnished with African artwork, cushions and rugs.
+It offers eight canvas tents, each with a private deck and furnished with African artwork, cushions and rugs.
 Staying here, you can also arrange to spend a night at the nearby Sky Beds — wooden platforms set up in the middle of the bush, each with a bathroom and a double bed open to the stars.